 Positive, negative, neutral, or mixed sentiment.
-If you've ever used a social monitoring tool, these terms should be very familiar.
+If you've ever used a social analytics tool, these terms should be very familiar.

 But what exactly is sentiment analysis and how accurate can it be?

-And when it comes to using social data to understand consumer opinions, sentiment accuracy is incredibly important.
+And when it comes to using social and online data to understand consumer opinions, sentiment accuracy is incredibly important.